-If the visitor is paying for themselves, they’ll have to include documents proving that they can afford it, eg bank statements or payslips.
+If the visitor is paying for themselves, they’ll have to include documents proving that they can afford it, for example bank statements or payslips.

-If you’re paying for their visit (eg for their flights and accommodation), you’ll need to prove that you can afford the visitor’s trip as well as your own costs - eg your rent, mortgage and general expenses.
+If you’re paying for their visit (eg for their flights and accommodation), you’ll need to prove that you can afford the visitor’s trip as well as your own costs - for example your rent, mortgage and general expenses.

 an estimate of how much the trip will cost - this needs to be as accurate as possible

-proof of your income and where you work, eg payslips or an employment contract
+proof of your income and where you work, for example payslips or an employment contract

-proof that you have enough money to pay for the visitor’s stay, eg recent bank statements
+proof that you have enough money to pay for the visitor’s stay, for example recent bank statements

-proof that you’re in the UK legally, eg a copy of your passport or visa
+proof that you’re in the UK legally, for example a copy of your passport or visa

 Prove you have a genuine relationship